Kim Wexler: Reception

 The character of Kim Wexler throughout the series and Rhea Seehorn's performance have received universal acclaim from critics.
 Some critics have called her one of the best female characters on television.

 For her performances in season 1 and season 2, Seehorn won a Satellite Award for Best Supporting Actress – Series, Miniseries or Television Film in 2015 and 2016.
 Her performance in season 6 won her the Hollywood Critics Association's award for Best Supporting Actress in a Drama.

 Salon commented on Kim's role in the fourth season, saying: "But that is precisely why Kim has become the low-key heroine of season 4.
 With her signature ponytail, her sensible bargain-rack suit separates and heels that are low enough to polish her look but high enough to suggest a whiff of danger, Kim is a stand-in for every cubicle dweller who takes pride in working hard and doing a job well but at some point realizes that it's not doing enough."

 Seehorn's performance as Kim during the fifth season was highly praised, particularly for the final scene from "Bad Choice Road" in which she stood up to Lalo for Jimmy, as well as her portrayal of Kim potentially "breaking bad" herself in her last scene in "Something Unforgivable".
 CNN's Brian Lowry said "This has, in essence, really been Seehorn's year, crystallizing what has drawn Kim to Jimmy, and his mounting fears that his activities were endangering her."
 Several critics felt that Seehorn was a significant Emmy snub at the 72nd Primetime Emmy Awards.
 Brian Tallerico of Rolling Stone referred to Seehorn's work as "one of the best performances on any show in the last decade" and Liz Shannon Miller of Collider wrote, "Seehorn in particular hurts after turning in career-best work; Kim Wexler's journey in Season 5 was a heartbreaking, even chilling experience".

 Due to Kim's popularity in Better Call Saul, creator Vince Gilligan hinted at a possible spinoff about her, saying, "If we were to do another spin-off it would be the Kim Wexler show."
+In 2025, Seehorn starred as Carol Sturka in the television series, Pluribus, written by Gilligan.
+Although Pluribus is unconnected to the wider Breaking Bad franchise, Gilligan stated that he originally envisioned Sturka as a male protagonist, and changed his mind after Seehorn's performance as Wexler, tailoring the role to her.